 Gender and Sexuality Studies has a long and rich history at Princeton.
 Established in 1982 as Women’s Studies, the program was renamed Gender and Sexuality Studies in 2011 to reflect the trajectory and expanded reach of teaching and scholarship among Princeton faculty and in the field more generally.
 Faculty and students in the program are dedicated to the study of gender and sexuality in their complex articulation with race, ethnicity, class, disability, religion, nationality, and other intersections of identity, power, and politics.

 The Program in Hellenic Studies offers a broad range of graduate seminars in Hellenic studies that are complemented by graduate courses in several departments and programs, with opportunities for doctoral research on Byzantine or Modern Greek civilization.
-Currently the Program offers, jointly with the Department of Classics, a graduate certificate in the Program in Classical and Hellenic Studies.

 Many graduate students are currently supported by or otherwise affiliated with the Program in Classical and Hellenic Studies.